arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_obj_set_grid_dsc_array(grid, col_dsc, row_dsc);
 ```

-Now that the columns and rows have been defined the overal screen needs to be taken into account.
+Now that the columns and rows have been defined the overall screen needs to be taken into account.
 This is achieved by using `lv_obj_set_size(grid, Display.width(), Display.height())`, to make it easy we will allow the `grid` to use the entire screen.

 ```arduino
   lv_obj_set_size(grid, Display.width(), Display.height());